abhishek-kumar-code/Redfish_Public/Specification.md

 ### Settings Resource

-JEFFH: Combine sentences two and three.
-JEFFH: Rewrite sentence four.

 A Settings resource is used to represent the future intended state of a resource.
-Some resources have properties that can be updated and the updates take place immediately.
-For other resources, properties must be updated at a certain point in time, such as system reset.
-When the service knows a priori that a resource can only be updated at a certain point in time, it uses a Settings resource to indicate this to the client in the form of the `@Redfish.Settings` payload annotation.
-The Settings annotation contains a link to an subordinate resource with the same schema definition.
+Some resources have properties that can be updated and the updates take place immediately; however some properties must be updated at a certain point in time, such as system reset.
 While the resource represents the current state, the Settings resource represents the future intended state.
+The service represents properties of a resource can only be updated at a certain point in time using a `@Redfish.Settings` payload annotation.
+The Settings annotation contains a link to an subordinate resource with the same schema definition and the properties within the Settings resource contains the properties that are updated at a certain point in time.

 For resources that support a future state and configuration, the response shall contain a property with the `@Redfish.Settings` annotation.
 When a Settings annotation is used, the following conditions shall apply:
-* The resource linked to with the `@Redfish.Settings` annotation shall be of the same schema definition.
+* The Settings resource linked to current resource with the `@Redfish.Settings` annotation shall be of the same schema definition.
 * The Settings resource should be a subset of properties that can be updated.
 * The Settings resource shall not contain the `@Redfish.Settings` annotation.
 * The Settings resource may contain the `@Redfish.SettingsApplyTime` annotation.